 Abstract

-Ecological diversity can confer temporal stability of ecosystem processes through asynchrony in species’ abundances.
-This stability can also translate to stability of ecosystem services, for example in fisheries, by distributing harvest pressure among asynchronous populations that are also exploited.
-Coupled investigations that consider both naturally- and anthropogenically-induced asynchrony are rare, but have the potential to greatly inform the management of resource systems.
-Here, we used harvest data and fisheries-independent trawl surveys in two regions (Maryland and Virginia) of the Chesapeake Bay, USA from 2002–2018 to explore how seasonal (within-year) asynchrony among targeted fish species contributed to: 1) seasonal asynchrony in the harvests of these species, and 2) the within-year stability and economic value of harvests.
+Ecological diversity can confer temporal stability to ecosystem processes through asynchrony in species’ abundances, and this ecological asynchrony may also contribute to the asynchrony and stability of dependent human systems like commercial fisheries.
+However, the linkages between asynchrony in ecological and human systems are not straightforward, as resource extraction intensity need not scale with resource availability.
+We explored human-ecological relationships in asynchrony using harvest data and fisheries-independent trawl surveys in two regions (Maryland and Virginia) of the Chesapeake Bay, USA from 2002–2018 to identify how seasonal (within-year) asynchrony among targeted fish species contributed to: 1) seasonal asynchrony in the harvests of these species, and 2) the within-year stability and economic value of harvests.
 In Maryland, seasonal closure of striped bass (Morone saxatilis) fishing resulted in asynchrony by forcing the harvest of alternative stocks.
-In Virginia, the natural emigration of target species from the system was positively associated with harvest asynchrony, although this effect was driven largely by the increase in relative evenness among remaining species that constituted a much lower exploitable biomass.
+In Virginia, the natural emigration of target species from the system was positively associated with harvest asynchrony; however, harvest asynchrony in Virginia declined interannually over the study period, possibly due to coincident declines in the abundances of target species and fishing effort following changes in the marketability of target species.
 Our findings show that both social (management) and ecological factors influence asynchrony in the harvests of fished populations, which goes onto affect the stability of regional harvest portfolios.

 Introduction